Competing Ordering Modes in the Distorted Quantum Kagome Material Clinoatacamite Cu$_2$Cl(OH)$_3$: Abstract

 \section{Abstract}

 We have studied the magnetic properties of clinoatacamite Cu$_2$Cl(OH)$_3$, the parent compound of the quantum spin liquid candidate herbertsmithite and a longstanding puzzle among frustrated quantum magnets.
 As we reveal using density-functional theory, clinoatacamite belongs to the class of distorted kagome antiferromagnets with the kagome plane being embedded into a low-symmetry crystal structure.
-By means of thermodynamic measurements, muon spin rotation/relaxation as well as neutron diffraction on single crystals, we find a complex sequence of phases/regions below $18.1$\,K in zero magnetic field.
-We propose this complexity in multicritical clinoatacamite to arise from the competition of antiferromagnetic ordering modes from the underconstrained manifold of modes, which can lead to a metamagnetic texture in zero magnetic field.
+By means of thermodynamic measurements, muon spin rotation/relaxation as well as neutron diffraction on single crystals, we find in zero magnetic field complex behavior below $T_\mathrm{I} = 18.1$\,K which unfolds in three temperature regions I-III.
+We propose this complexity in multicritical clinoatacamite to arise from the competition of antiferromagnetic ordering modes from the underconstrained manifold of modes, which can lead to a metamagnetic texture in zero field.

 For decades, experimental research on antiferromagnetic (AFM) quantum kagome materials has been primarily driven by the hunt for the quantum spin liquid (QSL) ground state~\cite{Balents2010,Broholm2020}.
 Yet, despite immense efforts, this highly entangled quantum spin state turned out to be hard to observe in real materials.
 Notably, the mineral herbertsmithite ZnCu$_3$(OH)$_6$Cl$_2$ stands out from this research on kagome magnetic insulators as a promising QSL candidate with the absence of magnetic order or spin freezing down to mK temperatures~\cite{Norman2016,Mendels2007,Khuntia2020}.
 This experimental observation motivated the research on an entire family of kagome materials as well as the synthesis of several new kagome compounds~\cite{Kermarrec2011,Boldrin2015,Puphal2018,Okuma2019,Henderson2019,Akazawa2020,Tustain2021,Chatterjee2023,Wang2023}.
 In effect, the years have shown that the sought-after QSL state is extremely unstable: Most $S=1/2$ kagome materials adopt static order instead of QSL behavior, and, to date, it has remained unclear what defines in detail the boundary between static order and highly correlated disorder.